 It is not at all surprising given the complexity and the lack of common terms.
 Every program has a unique structure in context of its administration and laws.
 The early programs were implemented in distinct phases like building blocks.
 More recently, states intend to implement a bundled policy that includes most or all of these structures.

-Described in brief below are the various purposes of leave commonly covered or considered, the two main benefits provided: job protection and wage replacement, and the two primary administrative and funding models currently adopted or under consideration: Universal Social Insurance, or an employer mandate.
+A few of the fundamentals include the various purposes of leave commonly covered or considered, the two main benefits provided: job protection and wage replacement, and the two primary administrative and funding models currently adopted or under consideration: Universal Social Insurance, or an employer mandate.

 A Family and Medical Leave Program might include some or all of the basic “purpose of leave” components as advocates seek to cover a wide range of circumstances.

-Temporary disability, medical disability, or short-term disability
+Temporary or short-term disability

 The oldest and most long-standing of the leave programs, temporary disability, also known as medical or short-term disability, provides for a leave in the event an employee or worker has a serious health event.
 It often covers a birth mother for a period of time to recover physically after the birth of a child.
 It may specify that the leave be limited to pregnancy or childbirth complications.
 Each state or proposal is a little different.

 California, Rhode Island, and New Jersey are among the current PFML states that established these wage replacement programs in the 1940s.
-It is important to note that they were modest, partial wage replacements.
+It is important to note that those were modest, partial wage replacements.
 Most did not originally cover maternity leave and did not have job protection provisions.

 Most programs consider bonding and caregiving leave under the umbrella of Family Leave.